 Patient referrals are an integral revenue generator for every hospital, clinic, and caregiver.
 Yet most facilities require the patient to hand-deliver referrals and do not adequately track the originating provider of said referral.
 This leads to many issues including reduced coordination of care, loss of revenue, and a poor patient experience.

 So what are the main problems?

 1. Excessive Specialization Options

 Over the last 40 years, specialties and sub-specialties for doctors have dramatically increased from 11 in 1970 to over 145 in 2014.
-Primary care providers have to spend more time learning and managing these groups and stay up-to-date with what types of treatment options are available to their patients.
+Primary care providers have to spend more time learning about and managing these groups and stay up-to-date with what types of treatment options are available to their patients.

 2. Referral Rates have Increased